Skip to the content.

 b.cs open_failed

-in darwin, the syscall number goes in the x16 register (in aarch64 linux, it goes in x8). syscall number 5 is open(), which takes a couple arguments: filename and mode. you put each argument in the registers by hand, then call the kernel with svc #0x80.
+in darwin, the syscall number goes in the x16 register. syscall number 5 is open(), which takes a couple arguments: filename and mode. you put each argument in the registers by hand, then call the kernel with svc #0x80.

 if open() fails, the carry flag is set. we check that with b.cs open_failed, which means “if the carry flag is set, branch to open_failed”. then we have to write open_failed to do whatever cleanup and response handling is needed.

-this happens a lot. assembly doesn’t have “exceptions” or “objects”, it just sets a cpu flag that you have to check and deal with.
+this happens a lot. assembly doesn’t have “exceptions” or “objects”, it just sets a cpu flag or returns a value that you have to look out for and deal with.

 general overview